SoftwareAG/adabas-tcp/README.md

 Meaning that the Adabas field is of type 'alpha', has a length of 8 and the short name is 'AA'.
 In the returned object the attribute is named 'Personnel Id'.

 To add the fields to the map a function must be used.
-The following function are implemented:
+The following functions are implemented:

 * alpha (A)
 * binary (B)